 Never abruptly stop taking a benzodiazepine such as Restoril.
 Abrupt Restoril withdrawal can be a resounding shock to the body and central nervous system and may result in seizures and death.
 Never suddenly stop Restoril or other benzodiazepines.

-Speak to your doctor first so that a workable strategy such as a gentle tapering off can be planned to ensure your safety and comfort.
-The best way is to plan ahead so that the effects of cognitive impairment do not cloud your ability to navigate through this period correctly.
+Speak to your doctor first so that together, you can plan a workable strategy to ensure your safety and comfort.
+The best way is to plan well ahead so that the effects of cognitive impairment do not cloud your ability to navigate through this period correctly.

 Here are some additional points frequently asked about taking Restoril, Restoril withdrawal, and other topics important to your health and safety concerning taking a prescription drug for sleep issues.